CPAP & CPAP Alternatives in Greenwich, CT

 Continuous positive airway pressure is a proven sleep apnea treatment that can reduce or entirely eliminate fatigue and poor concentration, which are side effects related to poor sleep quality.

-Consult our qualified sleep doctor, Dr. Samit Malhotra, to determine whether CPAP is a good treatment option for you.
+Consult our qualified sleep doctor to determine whether CPAP is a good treatment option for you.
 At Sleep & Neuroscience Associates, the leading sleep center in Greenwich, CT, we pride ourselves on helping you sleep better and live better.
+We provide both CPAP and CPAP alternatives for sleep apnea treatment.

 CPAP is the gold standard of treatment for sleep apnea.
 Sleep apnea machines are clinically proven to regularize a patient’s sleep patterns and oxygen levels when used as directed.
 In addition, secondary effects of sleep apnea, such as daytime fatigue, irritability, and depression may be reduced or eliminated when the CPAP machine is used on a nightly basis, as prescribed.